spewspew/quine/readme.md

 Quine.c is my first self-reproducing program.
 Nothing fancy.
 About the least inventive quine you can write.

-I actually prefer insquine.c a little more even though it is bigger since it inserts itself at the @ symbol.
+Even though it is bigger, I actually prefer insquine.c a little more because it inserts itself at the @ symbol.

 Rotquinegen.c is a program that generates the file rotquine.c.
 Rotquine.c is a quine that stores its